Ripon Cathedral: Bells

+Fixtures and fittings

+Font

+The cathedral's marble font dates from the late 1400s.
+It was made from Teesdale marble quarried at Eggleston, County Durham.

 Clock

-In 1379 the Fabric Rolls of the Minster mention “le clok”.
+The 1379 Fabric Rolls of the Minster mention “le clok”.
 In 1453 John Ripley de Ebor was employed by Ripon Minster on the clock.

-In 1724 George Mills of Ripon made a new clock for Ripon Cathedral and repaired the existing chimes.
+In 1724, George Mills of Ripon made a new clock for Ripon Cathedral and repaired the existing chimes.

 In 1891 the number of bells in the tower was increased from eight to ten, and Cambridge chimes were added to the clock tower by J. Shaw and Company of Bradford.

-In 1906 a new clock was installed by William Potts of Leeds.
+A new clock was installed by William Potts of Leeds in 1906.
 The existing dial on the west front was retained, and a new dial provided on the south side of the tower, both dials being 7 ft in diameter.
 The clock struck the hours of the great bell and chimes Cambridge Quarters.
 The escapement was based on that devised by Lord Grimethorpe.

+Artwork

+The Cathedral possesses 18 portraits depicting Tudor royalty.